 Rock oyster aquaculture

-Oyster aquaculture in Queensland is based around production of the rock oyster (Saccostrea glomerata) using aquaculture 'furniture' (e.g. sticks, racks, trays) on tidal land.
+Oyster aquaculture in Queensland is based around production of the rock oyster (Saccostrea glomerata) using aquaculture 'furniture' (e.g. backets, racks, trays) on tidal land.

-All oyster production occurs south of Hervey Bay, with most oyster areas in Moreton Bay.
-The seasonal occurrence of the disease QX in south-eastern Queensland waters restricts the tidal areas where oysters can be viably produced and limits the growing season.
+The majority of oyster production occurs south of Hervey Bay, with most oyster areas in Moreton Bay.
+Seasonal risk of Marteiliosis disease (also known as QX) in south-east Queensland waters restricts which tidal oysters can be viably produced, and limits the growing season.

 - growing the spat to a mature or semi–mature stage (depending on market demand)

 These 3 stages are interrelated, and each stage may require different conditions or a different location.

 Before issuing a resource allocation authority, we assess oyster areas to determine any likely environmental impacts on oysters.
 If the site is inclined to be influenced by sewage, stormwater run-off, industrial pollutants or other influences that are considered detrimental, the authority will not be issued.

 No single set of conditions can dictate the suitability of a site for oystering.
 Access to a suitable growing area may pre–determine the methods used for culture.

 - estuarine areas often use racks and trays

 - offshore areas with vast tidal flats are more suitable to BST longline systems.